tIsGoud/Doorbell-via-Wemos/README.md

 ## Hardware v1.0

-For the initial setup a [Rudi](http://www.rudiniemeijer.nl) a colleague helped me out with the initial design and with some components he had lying around:
+For the initial setup [Rudi](http://www.rudiniemeijer.nl) a colleague helped me out with the initial design and with some components he had lying around:
 - Bridge Rectifier, B80 1500R
 - Voltage Regulator, 3.3V